Inception-framework/debugger/README.md

 The `C` sub-directory contains a very simple example C code `hello_world.c` that prints a welcome message, waits 2 seconds, prints a good bye message and exits.
 Cross-compile it on your host PC:

     Host> cd $SAB4Z/C
-    Host> make CC=${CROSS_COMPILE}gcc hello_world
+    Host> ${CROSS_COMPILE}gcc -o hello_world hello_world.c

 The only thing to do next is transfer the `hello_world` binary on the Zybo and execute it.
 There are several ways to transfer a file from the host PC to the Zybo.
-The most convenient, of course, is a network interface but in case none is available, here are several other options:
+The most convenient, of course, is a network interface but in case none is available, here are several other options.

 #### <a name="SDTransfer"></a>Transfer files from host PC to Zybo on MicroSD card